mdi-group/mdi-group.github.io/_pages/people.md

 # Keith Butler

-Keith is Senior Lecturer in Green Energy Materials.
+Keith is Associate Professor in Computational Materials Chemistry.
 Previously he worked as a staff scientist at the Rutherford Appleton Laboratory, as a post-doctoral resaercher in the groups of Aron Walsh and John Harding, flipping cheestakes in 99 Miles to Philly and the man behind the burger vending machine in Dublin's famous Ilac Centre.